Preparation for law school

 I have a learning disability that I believe would allow me to receive extra time on the LSAT.
 Should I apply for accommodation?
 Will my file be evaluated differently if I have an accommodated test score?

-If you think you may be entitled to accommodation on the LSAT, you should certainly apply to the Law School Admissions Council; forms are available on the LSAC's website.
+If you think you may be entitled to accommodation on the LSAT, whether extra time for a learning disability or some adaptation for a physical disability, you should certainly apply to the Law School Admissions Council; forms are available on the

 If you apply for accommodation but the LSAC does not grant it, we would encourage you to provide us with any information that you think would allow us to more accurately gauge your score.
-For example, if you received accommodation at your undergraduate institution, or if you have a history of receiving low scores on standardized tests and outperforming those indicators, you should let us know that.
+Likewise, we encourage you to provide us with any information about your disability that you think is relevant to an evaluation of your academic background, work history, or any other element of your admissions materials.

 If you choose the "Pay the School Directly" option at checkout, you will be prompted before the checkout screen to print out and sign the Certification Letter to send to us—please note this is not necessary.
 LSAC's website indicates that we require you to submit this letter, but that is not the case.